rxdock/rxdock/README.md

 #### Binding mode prediction

 Predict how a ligand will bind to a given molecule.
-The ASTEX non-redundant test set for proteins and DOCK and rDock test sets for RNA have been used for validating and comparing rDock with other programs.
+The ASTEX non-redundant test set for proteins and DOCK and RxDock test sets for RNA have been used for validating and comparing RxDock with other programs.

 #### High-throughput virtual screening

 Run for million of compounds in short time by exploiting the capabilities of computer calculation farms.
 Ease of **parallelization** in relatively unlimited CPUs to optimize HTVS running times.
-The DUD set has been used for validating rDock and comparing its performance to other reference docking programs.
+The DUD set has been used for validating RxDock and comparing its performance to other reference docking programs.

 ![In red mesh, definition of the cavity obtained by execution of `rbcavity` program.](docs/_images/dock2.jpg)

 ### History

-The rDock program was developed from 1998 to 2006 by the software team at RiboTargets (subsequently [Vernalis (R&D) Ltd](https://www.vernalis.com/)).
+The RiboDock program was developed from 1998 to 2006 by the software team at RiboTargets (subsequently [Vernalis (R&D) Ltd](https://www.vernalis.com/)).
 In 2006, the software was licensed to the
-[University of York](http://www.ysbl.york.ac.uk/) for maintenance and distribution.
+[University of York](http://www.ysbl.york.ac.uk/) for maintenance and distribution under the name rDock.

 In 2012, Vernalis and the University of York agreed to release the program as open-source software.
 This version is developed with support from the [University of Barcelona](http://www.ub.edu/cbdd/) -- [sourceforge.net/projects/rdock](http://sourceforge.net/projects/rdock/).

+The development of rDock stalled in 2014.
+Since 2019, [RxTx](https://www.rxtx.tech/) is developing a fork of rDock under the name RxDock.

 ### License

-rDock is licensed under [GNU LGPL version 3.0](LICENSE.md).
+RxDock is licensed under [GNU LGPL version 3.0](LICENSE.md).

 ### Contributor concordat

-rDock adheres both to No Code of Conduct and Code of Merit.
+RxDock adheres both to No Code of Conduct and Code of Merit.

 * [Contributor Code of Conduct](CODE_OF_CONDUCT.md)
 * [Code of Merit](CODE_OF_MERIT.md)

 ### References

-If you are using rDock in your research, please cite [rDock2014].
+If you are using RxDock in your research, please cite [rDock2014].
 Former software reference provided for completeness is [RiboDock2004].

 * [rDock2014] Ruiz-Carmona, S., Alvarez-Garcia, D., Foloppe, N.,